alloc/easing/README.md

-# @gamestdio/easing
+# @alloc/easing

-This is a grab-bag of [Robert Penner's easing equations](http://www.robertpenner.com/easing/), most of the code from [glsl-easings](https://www.npmjs.org/package/glsl-easings).
+This is an ESM-only fork of the `@gamestdio/easing` package.
+It's a grab-bag of [Robert Penner's easing equations](http://www.robertpenner.com/easing/), most of the code from [glsl-easings](https://www.npmjs.org/package/glsl-easings).
 Pull requests for optimizations are welcome.

 ## Usage